-This feature was formerly called “Smart Interactivity,” but we are referring to the feature in our policies and settings today and in the future as “VIEWING DATA.”
+- This feature was formerly called “Smart Interactivity,” but we are referring to the feature in our policies and settings today and in the future as “VIEWING DATA.”

 What is Viewing Data?

-The ACR software also periodically collects other information about the TV or video display, including IP address and the media access control (“MAC”) addresses of available access points.
+The ACR software also periodically collects other information about the TV or display, including IP address and the media access control (“MAC”) addresses of available access points.
 Viewing Data is maintained and used in an unidentified format, and VIZIO does not attempt to re-identify the data to associate it with individual customers and prohibits its authorized data partners from attempting to do so as well.

-At any time you may turn this ACR functionality on or off from the Settings menu of your VIZIO TV or video display.
-Turning it off will not affect the performance of your VIZIO TV or video display or any online services.
+At any time you may turn this ACR functionality on or off from the Settings menu of your VIZIO TV or display.
+Turning it off will not affect the performance of your VIZIO TV or display or any online services.
 For specific instructions on how to turn off or on the ACR feature that collects Viewing Data, see the text below under the heading “How you can control the collection of Viewing Data."

 How Is Viewing Data Used and Shared?

-Audience Measurement.
+- Audience Measurement.
 VIZIO and these select data partners also use Viewing Data to understand what customers watch in order to deliver more relevant content and advertising, for example, by determining which programs are most popular, how many people watch a program to its conclusion, and whether and how often people are watching commercials.
 VIZIO and these select data partners may also combine Viewing Data with other demographic and similar information, including by working with data aggregators.

-REMINDER: You always have the option to control the collection of Viewing Data in your TV or video display’s Settings menu.
+REMINDER: You always have the option to control the collection of Viewing Data in your TV or display’s Settings menu.
 Viewing Data collection is only enabled if a user AGREES to this collection.
 However, for a period of time you may continue to see tailored ads on other devices that were targeted on the basis of Viewing Data that was shared before you turned off collection.
 Disabling the Video ACR (Viewing Data) feature in the Settings Menu will not, however, affect or limit Activity Data collection through SmartCast Products, which is used to personalize and recommend content within the SmartCast Product or SmartCast Mobile App.
 If you intend to sell or otherwise give away your VIZIO TV or display, you should perform a “factory reset.”

 How Does VIZIO Protect Viewing Data?

 For textual as well as graphical instructions on how to turn Viewing Data (ACR) off or on, visit http://www.vizio.com/viewingdata.
-If you are unable to locate the Viewing Data setting on your VIZIO TV or video display, contact VIZIO customer service by emailing email@example.com or calling (855) 472-8817.
-Please note that if your TV or video display is ever reset to factory settings, the device will return to its default settings, and Viewing Data will be reset to the “OFF” position.
+If you are unable to locate the Viewing Data setting on your VIZIO TV or display, contact VIZIO customer service by emailing email@example.com or calling (855) 472-8817.
+Please note that if your TV or display is ever reset to factory settings, the device will return to its default settings, and Viewing Data will be reset to the “OFF” position.
 You may again turn the feature on by following the procedure described above.